kyrienguyen5701/Record-Triage-Program/README.md

 March 28, 2023
 Son (Kyrie) Nguyen
 Finish the first version for Python program.
 If your computer does not have Python, you need to run `install.cmd` and follow the Python Installer to install Python.
-Once Python is installed, you can run `setup.cmd` to install extra packages for the program.
+Once Python is installed, you can run `setup.cmd` to install extra packages and folders for the program.

+There is still one last thing - this program requires an API key from Ex Libris for data fetching.
+Please contact [Joanna DiPasquale](https://www.union.edu/schaffer-library/faculty-staff/joanna-dipasquale) for further information.
+Once you get the API key, you can change the value in `sample.env` and rename the file to `.env`

-The big difference of the main program `main.cmd` is that the user can name the output file.
+A big improvement of the main program `main.cmd` is that the user can name the output file.
 If no extension is detected in that name, the file extension is set to `.xlsx`.
 If no input is detected, the default output file will be in the same folder as the input file, with the suffix `_triaged`.

-Note that there should NOT be any SPACE in both the input file path and output file path, as they can cause reading problems for the program.
+Note that there **MUST BE NO SPACE** in both the input file path and output file path, as they can cause reading problems for the program (blame Windows on this).
 If you put your input files in a folder with SPACE in its name, please kindly move them to another folder.

 There is also a Python script for debugging, where user can open the command line and run as follows: